 Hot on the heels of the Sand and Sky Pink Clay mask, Alya Skin have released the newest clay mask to hit the Instagram beauty scene.

 12 SEP - 2018

-Produced by a cute Melbourne duo, the mask is vegan-friendly, animal cruelty-free and enriched with pink kaolin.
-The mask promises to tighten pores, help reduce acne and extract pollutants and nasties.
+Vegan-friendly, animal cruelty-free and enriched with pink kaolin, the mask promises to tighten pores, help reduce acne and extract pollutants and nasties.

 I’m a sucker for trialing new beauty products - and masks are my favorite given their promise of *instant* results - so one night after work, I applied this mask while watching the newest episode of the Bachelor Australia (are you Team ‘Mo or no?).